minprog/pyprog/opdrachten/week6/virus/venglish.md

 ### Graphing multiple simulations

 As you may have noticed from the graph above, the result varies quite a bit.
-We can also run the simulation several times and plot everything in one graph.
-Then you can see that there are more or less two ways in which the simulation can run.
+We can also run the simulation several times and plot everything in a single graph.
+That way you can see that there are more or less two outcomes of the simulation.

-    # aantal te draaien simulaties
+    # number of simulations to run
     n_simulations = 20

-    # zet een figuur klaar voor het plotten van meerdere lines
+    # create a figure for plotting multiple line graphs
     fig = plt.figure(figsize=(15, 10))
     axes = plt.axes()

-    # uitvoeren van meerdere simulaties
+    # run multiple simulations
     for i in range(n_simulations):
         viruses = [generate_virus(4) for _ in range(100)]
         result = simulate(viruses, 0.1, 0.1, 0.5, 100, timesteps = 500)

-        # voeg het resultaat van een simulatie toe als lijn in de plot
+        # add the single simulation result to the figure
         axes.plot(range(501), result)

-    # opmaak van de multi-line chart
+    # layout of the multi-line graph
     plt.title('Simulations')
     plt.xlabel('Timestep')
     plt.ylabel('Number of viruses')